fipl-hse/fipl-hse.github.io/source/docs/ctlr_2024/labs/final_project/final_project.rst

 .. attention::

     The mark for the exam you will receive as a result has a coefficient of 0.9.
-    The remaining 10% of your exam mark is based on your work with ``НейроКряБот``.
+    The remaining 10% of your exam mark is based on your work with NeuroKryaBot.